camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 ## Proxying API requests

-In development, to handle API requests, we use a proxy setup to forward requests from the front-end server (running on `localhost:3000`) to the backend server (running on `localhost:8090`).
+To handle API requests in development, we use a proxy setup to forward requests from the front-end server (running on `localhost:3000`) to the backend server (running on `localhost:8090`).
 Here is an example of how this works:

 1. When the `Home.js` component loads entities by calling `loadEntities()`, it makes a request to `/api/entities`.
 2. The request made to `/api/entities` by the front-end is forwarded to `localhost:8090/api/entities` on the backend server which returns the list of entities to the front-end.

 ## Project folder structure

-Here is an overview of the `src` folder structure and the purpose of each major directory and file.
+Below is an overview of the `src` folder structure and the purpose of each major directory and file.

 ### Root directory

 The root `src` directory contains the main entry points and configuration files for the project.
-Here are the key files:
+Below are the key files:

 - **App.js**: The main application component.
 - **index.js**: Entry point of the application.